-- Complete on-track foundation installation in CEMOF. - Mobilize on-track foundation equipment to Redwood City Siding to prepare for installation of OCS foundations in S2WA2 and 1. - Begin OCS foundation installations, in S2WA2 and 1. - Continue resolution of foundation conflicts. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS poles and assemblies in all Segments where available. - Continue wire installation and regulation in Segments 3 and 4. - Continue shunt wire installation. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations. - Continue construction at TPS-1 and TPS-2. - PS-1 - Install and set gantry equipment and cables. - Install shallow foundations.
+- Continue OCS foundation installations, in S2WA2 and 1. - Continue off-track OCS foundation installations in S1. - Continue resolution of foundation conflicts. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS poles and assemblies in all Segments where available. - Continue wire installation and regulation in Segments 3 and 4. - Continue shunt wire installation. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations. - Continue construction at TPS-1 and TPS-2. - PS-1 - Install and set gantry equipment and cables. - Install shallow foundations.